Crocodylus halli: Taxonomy

 The species was formerly considered a distinct population of the closely related New Guinea crocodile (C. novaeguineae), but genetic analysis as well as morphological analysis of its skull structure (namely the postcrania and maxilla) has supported it being classified as its own species.
 The two species likely diverged within the last 3-8 million years, when the uplift of the New Guinea highlands created a barrier that divided them into separate populations.
 Despite the common ancestry of the two species, genetic analysis indicates that the New Guinea crocodile may be more closely related to the putative Borneo crocodile (C. raninus) than to Hall's New Guinea crocodile.
 This may indicate that C. novaeguinae and C. raninus diverged from each other even more recently than their ancestor did from C. halli, or that the specimen used for C. raninus was actually a misidentified C. novaeguinae.

-It is important to note the C. raninus has never been formerly recognized as a distinct species and no confirmed specimens (living or dead) of the species have ever been collected or directly observed.
-In fact, the general consensus is that C. raninus may have actually been misidentified C. porosus or Bornean C. siamensis.
+Phylogeny

+Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised in 2021 after a paleogenomics study using DNA extracted from the extinct Voay.
+C. halli placement suggested in 2023 study by Sales-Oliveira et al.